ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/system/tablets-moved.md

-# Frequent tablet transfers between nodes
+# Frequent tablet moves between nodes

-{{ ydb-short-name }} automatically balances the load by transferring tablets from overloaded nodes to other nodes.
-This process is managed by [Hive](*hive).
+{{ ydb-short-name }} automatically balances the load by moving tablets from overloaded nodes to other nodes.
+This process is managed by [Hive](../../../../concepts/glossary.md#hive).
 When Hive moves tablets, queries affecting those tablets might experience increased latencies while they wait for the tablet to get initialized on the new node.

 <!-- This information is taken from a draft topic Concepts > Hive. -->
 <!-- TODO: When the above-mentioned topic is merged, remove the info from here and add a link.  -->
-YDB considers usage of the following hardware resources for balancing nodes:
+{{ ydb-short-name }} considers usage of the following hardware resources for balancing nodes:

 - CPU
 - Memory